oyron/inventory-api-python/README.md

-# Inventory API (Python version)
+# Inventory Demo API - Python version

-Python version of Inventory Demo API
+The Inventory Demo API is an API created for demos and training purposes.

+The API is documented in the [OpenAPI specification](https://github.com/oyron/inventory-api-python/blob/main/src/static/openapi.yaml)